-Before you receive the medication you will receive an ultrasound to confirm you are no more than 7 weeks (49 days) pregnant.
-If you are eligible for a medication abortion, you will meet with our counsellor to discuss the procedure in detail.
-You will then meet with the physician who will take your medical history and start the treatment.
-It is essential that you are able to return to the clinic for a follow-up ultrasound or go to a laboratory for a blood test that will determine if the abortion is complete.
-You must also be willing to have a uterine aspiration procedure (D&C) if the medication fails to end the pregnancy, as there is some evidence that the medications can cause fetal damage.
+Before you receive the medication, we will do an ultrasound to confirm you are no more than 9 weeks (63 days) pregnant.
+If you are eligible for a medication abortion, you will meet with our counsellor to discuss the steps in detail.
+You will then meet with a nurse who will take your medical history and do blood work.
+After this, the physician will start the treatment.

-Day 2-3: You will insert the misoprostol tablets into your vagina or into the cheeks of your mouth.
-You may choose the time of day you take the misoprostol, but be aware that you will start to bleed within 1-4 hours.
-As you can expect to have heavy bleeding and strong cramping you should choose a time when you are able to stay home for the rest of the day.
+Misoprostol: You will be given the second medication, misoprostol, to take home on the day of your appointment.
+You will insert the misoprostol tablets into your vagina or into the cheeks of your mouth 24-48 hours after you take the mifepristone.
+You may choose the time of day you take the misoprostol, but be aware that you will start to bleed heavily within 1-4 hours.
+As you can expect to have heavy bleeding and strong cramping, you should choose a time when you are safe to rest.
 The bleeding and cramping may continue for several hours.
-After that, lighter bleeding may continue off and on for 1-2 weeks or more.
+After that, bleeding may continue off and on for up to 6 weeks.

-Side Effects: Most women will need pain medications such as ibuprofen and Tylenol to help with the pain associated with medication abortion.
-Heavy bleeding resulting in soaking 1-2 large pads every hour may occur for several hours.
+Most people will need pain medications such as extra strength ibuprofen and acetaminophen to help with the pain associated with medication abortion.
+Heavy bleeding resulting in soaking 1-2 large pads every hour may occur for several hours, with on and off bleeding up to 6 weeks.
 Nausea, vomiting, diarrhea, fever, chills, headaches and fatigue are common side effects of the medications.
-Some women will find these side effects can be intense.
+Some people will find these side effects to be intense.
 If you are unsure you are can manage these symptoms at home, you should choose an aspiration abortion instead.